Post-holiday assessment: Should your senior parent live alone?

 You have made it through the holidays.
 The gift wrapping, shopping, family dinners, travel, and sleep deprivation.
 You should feel relieved, but something keeps nagging you in the back of your mind.
 ‘Did Mom forget to turn off the stove and burned the gravy pan because she was distracted or is it something more?
 She seemed so forgetful and confused during our visit.’

 As family members come together from near and far during the holidays to celebrate with their parents or aging loved ones, many notice that things have changed dramatically since their last visit.
 Perhaps their parent has difficulty standing or are unstable when they walk.
 Some may notice the house is unkempt, dirty clothes are piling up, and food is moldy in the refrigerator, when the house was typically neat and tidy.
 You may have started to discuss these changes with your siblings and among other family members.
-You may be concerned that they need help or can no longer live on their own.
+You may be concerned that they need help or wondering if your senior parent should be living along.

-As we enter into 2016, it is a good time of year to assess the key factors whether your elderly loved one’s can care for himself or herself?
+After a holiday visit with your senior parent living along, it is a good time to assess the key factors whether they can care for himself or herself?

 - Have they recently lost a lot of weight?
 Are they eating properly?
 Are there fresh produce and food in the cupboards and refrigerator?
 Is food spoiled or moldy in their house?

 - Are they dressed every day in clean clothing?
 Are they wearing the same clothing over and over?
 Have they showered?
 Brushed their hair?
 Shaved?

 - Are they regularly seeing a doctor?
 Are they going to the eye doctor for a checkup?
 Have they gone to the dentist?
 Do they forget to take medication?
 Are they hard of hearing?